lookatthem-tech/jekyll-project-03/pages/ApiDev/SmsIntegration.md

 <p>To take advantage of SMS functionality, you must complete a few steps prior to using it.
 First, you must add the <b>SMS Integration with Twilio</b> marketplace product.
 Once added, there are a few housekeeping steps to complete in your company.
 Once that is done you will then be able to select SMS options within company notifications.</p>
 <h2>Download the Marketplace Product</h2>
 <p>To add the marketplace product, navigate to <b>Marketplace &gt; Marketplace Setup</b> and add the <b>SMS Integration with Twilio</b> marketplace product to the company.</p>

-<p><b>Note:</b> The marketplace product contains links and information to Twilio.
-You must create a Twilio account and gather information from them before you can complete the final installation of the product.</p>
+	{% include note.html content="The marketplace product contains links and information to Twilio.
+You must create a Twilio account and gather information from them before you can complete the final installation of the product." %}

 <ul>
 	<li>
 		<p>From the <b>Home</b> or <b>Search/Browse</b> tab, locate and click the <b>SMS Integration with Twilio </b>product hyperlink.</p>